What Does Hazelnut Do To Your Body?

 To keep a healthy diet, 15 milligrams of vitamin E is recommended for adults.
 And hazelnut is the second-best source of vitamin E (after vegetable oils).
 Eating an ounce of hazelnuts (just about 25 kernels) provides you the 20 percent of your daily vitamin E needed.
 It also contains two essential antioxidants: vitamin A and C, which help delay the formation of wrinkles and fine lines.

-These antioxidants and the omega-3 also help lower and regulate blood pressure, blood sugar, and cholesterol levels, in addition to inflammation which leads to strengthened bodily functions, and pressure relief.
+These antioxidants and omega-3 also help lower and regulate blood pressure, blood sugar, and cholesterol levels, in addition to inflammation which leads to strengthened bodily functions, and pressure relief.

 Balance your pH levels